axelgafu/WinInstallX/MergeModule/README.md

       <MergeRef Id="abcMergeModule" />
     </Feature>
 ```
 The merge module is invoked by the `Feature`tag.
-The directory structure definition is required since the `Merge`tag is child of it [3].
+The `Directory` tag is required by the `Merge` tag since the later is child of the former [3].
+Consider the `Directory` tag as an "overloaded" entity whose purpose in this example is to be the driver to access the merge module.
+The merge module will override the directory structure creation and thus, the directory name above will be ignored.

 # References